JAmaica Endemics

 ITINERARY

-D & ON Hotel Four Seasons
+D & ON Kingston Hotel

 Jamaican Mango

-Day 1: Hellshire Hills, Hope Botanical Garden Dec 15
+Day 2: Hellshire Hills, Hope Botanical Garden

 From here, we’ll drive for about an hour into the verdant forests of the Blue Mountains, to our home base for the next few nights!

-We’ll get settled in, have dinner and go over our checklist from the day
+We’ll get settled in, have dinner, and go over our checklist from the day

 Crested Quail Dove

-Days 2 & 3: Blue Mountains Dec 16/17
+Days 2 & 3: Blue Mountains

-B, L, D, ON Starlight Chalet
+B, L, D, ON Blue Mountains Hotel

 Chestnut-bellied Cuckoo

-Day 4: Port Antonio Dec 18
+Day 4: Port Antonio

 Today we’ll have breakfast at our hotel and bird our way down to the coastal lowlands of Port Antonio.
 We’ll check some forest pulloffs for any birds we’re still missing, or to get better looks at others!

 We’ll have a delicious lunch overlooking a stunning mountain valley, and continue down to Port Antonio.
-Once we reach the coast we’ll head east to Port Antonio, but not before making a few stops to check for more birds like Belted Kingfisher, Black-crowned Night Heron, Tricolored Heron and Zenaida Dove
+Once we reach the coast we’ll head east to Port Antonio, but not before making a few stops to check for more birds like Belted Kingfisher, Black-crowned Night Heron, Tricolored Heron, and Zenaida Dove

 We’ll arrive at our wonderful accommodations with time to refresh, have dinner, and go over our checklist for the day!